Legal entities in the Netherlands

 You establish your articles of association with a civil-law notary.
 If you change the articles of association, you must also record the changes with the notary.
 This is required by law.
 Changing the articles of association and recording them with the notary costs money.

 After you have described the articles of association, the civil-law notary will draw up the deed of incorporation containing the articles of association.
-Usually, the notary submits the articles of association, or any changes to them, digitally to the Netherlands Chamber of Commerce KVK.
-You and others can request (in Dutch) the articles of association from KVK.
-The articles of association are public.
-Otherwise, you and third parties cannot make use of them.
+Usually, the notary files the articles of association, or any changes to them, digitally at the Netherlands Chamber of Commerce KVK.
+This is called deposit.

 For a bv or nv